 3- Our experience attempting to cooperate with MiR

-- many months ago.
+- The manufacturer knew about some of these vulnerabilities many months ago.

 After having served some clients using MiR technologies and having seen the use and concerns they presented, we decided in early 2020 to take a step forward and kick-off a short self-funded research action on MiR’s products.
 Throughout these months, we’ve had many conversations with MiR engineering, management, customer support and even with their clients.